Genome: Genome evolution

 Horizontal gene transfer is invoked to explain how there is often an extreme similarity between small portions of the genomes of two organisms that are otherwise very distantly related.
 Horizontal gene transfer seems to be common among many microbes.
 Also, eukaryotic cells seem to have experienced a transfer of some genetic material from their chloroplast and mitochondrial genomes to their nuclear chromosomes.
 Recent empirical data suggest an important role of viruses and sub-viral RNA-networks to represent a main driving role to generate genetic novelty and natural genome editing.
+The first company on genomics for detecting predisposition was Myriad Genetics founded by Mark Skolnick, and Kevin Kimberlin.

 In fiction

 Works of science fiction illustrate concerns about the availability of genome sequences.

 Michael Crichton's 1990 novel Jurassic Park and the subsequent film tell the story of a billionaire who creates a theme park of cloned dinosaurs on a remote island, with disastrous outcomes.
 A geneticist extracts dinosaur DNA from the blood of ancient mosquitoes and fills in the gaps with DNA from modern species to create several species of dinosaurs.
 A chaos theorist is asked to give his expert opinion on the safety of engineering an ecosystem with the dinosaurs, and he repeatedly warns that the outcomes of the project will be unpredictable and ultimately uncontrollable.
 These warnings about the perils of using genomic information are a major theme of the book.

 The 1997 film Gattaca is set in a futurist society where genomes of children are engineered to contain the most ideal combination of their parents' traits, and metrics such as risk of heart disease and predicted life expectancy are documented for each person based on their genome.
 People conceived outside of the eugenics program, known as "In-Valids" suffer discrimination and are relegated to menial occupations.
 The protagonist of the film is an In-Valid who works to defy the supposed genetic odds and achieve his dream of working as a space navigator.
 The film warns against a future where genomic information fuels prejudice and extreme class differences between those who can and cannot afford genetically engineered children.